Swagata-Roy/pixel-freeze/README.md

 Note: By default Element Screenshot mode is selected.

 ## 🤝 Contributing
-Contributions are welcome!
-New features are always welcome.
-Please feel free to fork the repository and submit pull requests.
+New features are always welcome, and any contributions that improve the user experience are encouraged.

 Capture Every Pixel, Perfectly! 📸